MohsenAlyafei/nArabicWords/README.md

 ### 4.2 Option {Miah : "on"}

 This option permits the word "مائة" to be changed to "مئة".
-Many country official documents prefer the use of the word "مئة".
+Many Arabic-speaking countries' official documents prefer the use of the word "مئة".

 This option affects all places where the word Hundred is used.

 Examples with both the default and with the option **{Miah: "on"}**: